 The blu arrows depict the data flow.

-Once you have opened the tunnel you have, on your machine, a direct entry point to your VM.
-You can use the -P (capital ‘p’) parameter of the scp command and the remote username on your VM to copy files to the VM:
+Once you have opened the tunnel you have, on your machine, a direct entry point to your VM (port 2080 in this case).

 If sshfs is installed, you can use it with the tunnel with the following command